-Keep in mind that chili powder will also provide some additional flavors, as the mix may contain paprika, garlic powder, oregano, ground cayenne, and onion powder.
+Keep in mind that chili powder will provide some additional flavors, as the mix may contain paprika, garlic powder, oregano, ground cayenne, and onion powder.

-Chili powder is a spice blend that often includes cumin, among other spices.
+Chili powder is a spice blend that sometimes includes cumin, among other spices.
 To substitute, use half the amount of cumin called for in the recipe.
 Consider the additional flavors chili powder will add, as well as its red hue.

 This spice blend has all the makings of chili powder, including garlic powder, onion powder, oregano, and cumin.
 Additionally, taco seasoning contains salt, black pepper, and crushed red pepper flakes.